jmcnamara44/capstone-planning/README.md

 _The meeting location should give directions to reach it for each starting location._
 _Attractions close to the meeting location should be given._
 _Users can filter and sort the attractions based on their interests._
+_More than 2 starting locations can be entered to find the equidistant meeting location for._
+_Users can change the type of transportation they will be taking to the meeting point._

 ## Setup/Installation Requirements